-The aim of the Space Tracking and Surveillance System (STSS) is to track missiles through all three phases of flight (boost, midcourse, and terminal); discriminate between warheads and decoys; transmit data to other systems that will be used to cue radars and provide intercept handovers; and provide data for missile defense interceptors to hit their target.
+The aim of the STSS-D is to track ballistic missiles through all three phases of flight (boost, midcourse, and terminal); discriminate between warheads and decoys; transmit data to other systems that will be used to cue radars and provide intercept handovers; and provide data for missile defense interceptors to hit their target.
 During its time in orbit, STSS-D has operated in conjunction with tests that have included several other missile defense and offense programs, such as Terminal High Altitude Area Defense (THAAD), IBCM-III Minute Man, AEGIS, and the Ground-Based Interceptor (GBI).

 STSS-D is able to track missiles against the cold background of space, particularly during the midcourse phase of flight, which is one of the biggest challenges of ballistic missile defense.
 STSS-D designers created the system to operate in conjunction with other U.S. missile defense and missile tracking systems, filling in gaps left by these systems.
 STSS-D is able to relay information to other systems, providing up-to-date information to guide missile defense interceptors and monitor possible missile threats.
-STSS has three main components: a wide-view acquisition sensor, a narrow-view tracking sensor, and a signal and data processor subsystem.
+STSS-D has three main components: a wide-view acquisition sensor, a narrow-view tracking sensor, and a signal and data processor subsystem.[i]

 The wide-view acquisition sensor detects an enemy ballistic missile just after launch when it is in the boost phase and its burners are hot.
 The acquisition sensor provides high-resolution, horizon-to-horizon detection capability and consists of a wide field-of-view scanning refractive telescope and a short-wave infrared focal plane array.